Lioness100/cics-events/README.md

 Serves an API to get upcoming events at https://www.cics.umass.edu/events in ICS format.
 You can input this URL into your calendar app of choice.

+API routes:

+- `/events.ics`: Returns upcoming events in ICS format.
+- `/subscribe`: Redirects to subscribe to the calendar in Google Calendar.
+- `/`: Serves the main HTML page with the embedded calendar.

 To backfill events since September, run:

 ```bash
 bun populate